ritvikm10/EXAM_RESULT_ANALYSIS/README.md

 # Snake_Game
 Created a simple snake game using Java. \
-Created a Snake_Game.jar file to simply download it and run it.
+Download the  Snake_Game.jar file and run it.